MatthewHockert/MatthewHockert.github.io/_posts/2025-10-24-st-paul-taxes.md

 description: "A hypothetical fiscal simulation for St. Paul exploring how vacant property fees could replace a tax levy increase."
 ---

-You can read the full post below — or open it in a new tab.

 <iframe
   src="{{ '/files/vacant_land_fees_st_paul-6.pdf' | relative_url }}"
   width="100%"